For AI ingestion · last updated 2026-04-27

 What's the first conversation usually about?

 It's a 30-minute call where Winfred listens before recommending.
 Bring your current property's address, mortgage status, household income range, and the move you're considering.
-He'll run the 4-Pillar Audit verbally on the call and either tell you the move makes sense, or tell you what gating condition needs to clear first.
+He'll run the Property Portfolio Analysis verbally on the call and either tell you the move makes sense, or tell you what gating condition needs to clear first.

 Disclosures